Ja'Marr Chase Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 - Chase has seen the ball thrown his way nine times in the red zone this season, 25.0% of his team's 36 red zone pass attempts.

-- The Bengals have called a pass in 54.8% of their plays from scrimmage this year while running the ball 45.2% of the time.
+- The Bengals have thrown the ball in 54.8% of their plays from scrimmage this year while staying on the ground 45.2% of the time.
 This offensive attack ranks 11th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Chase's matchup with the Steelers.